-3.6.1 The WCM shall be played over a maximum of twelve (12) games and the winner of the match shall be the first player to score 6.5 points or more.
+- 3.6.1 The WCM shall be played over a maximum of twelve (12) games and the winner of the match shall be the first player to score 6.5 points or more.
 A tie shall be broken according to Article 3.7 below.
-If the winner scores 6.5 points in less than 12 games then the organizer can re-schedule the Closing Ceremony for an earlier date.

-3.6.2 If a player refuses to participate in the World Championship Match, he will be replaced as follows: GM Vladimir Kramnik replaces the World champion Vishy Anand and GM Gata Kamsky replaces challenger GM Veselin Topalov.
-In case any or both players refuse to participate when invited, the rating list of January 2010 will be used to determine their replacements.
+If the winner scores 6.5 points in less than 12 games then the organizer can re-schedule the Closing Ceremony for an earlier date. - 3.6.2 If a player refuses to participate in the World Championship Match, he will be replaced as follows: The runner up finalist of FWCM 2010 GM Veselin Topalov replaces the World champion Vishy Anand and the runner up finalist of the Candidates Matches 2011 replaces the challenger.
+In case any or both players refuse to participate when invited, or for any further replacements needed, the rating list of January 2012 will be used to determine their replacements.